Great Ormond Street Hospital: Archives

-St. Christopher's Chapel
+St Christopher's Chapel

-St. Christopher's Chapel is a chapel decorated in the Byzantine style and Grade II* listed building located in the Variety Club Building of the hospital.
-Designed by Edward Middleton Barry (son of the architect Sir Charles Barry who designed the Houses of Parliament) and built in 1875, it is dedicated to the memory of Caroline Barry, wife of William Henry Barry (eldest son of Sir Charles Barry) who provided the £40,000 required to build the chapel and a stipend for the chaplain.
+St Christopher's Chapel is a chapel decorated in the Byzantine style and Grade II* listed building located in the Variety Club Building of the hospital.
+Designed by Edward Middleton Barry (son of the architect Sir Charles Barry who designed the Houses of Parliament) and built in 1875, it is dedicated to the memory of Caroline Barry, Edward Middleton's sister-in-law.
+William Henry Barry, Caroline's widower, provided the £40,000 required to build the chapel and a stipend for the chaplain.
 It was built in "elaborate Franco-Italianate style".
 As the chapel exists to provide pastoral care to ill children and their families, many of its details refer to childhood.
 The stained glass depicts the Nativity, the childhood of Christ and biblical scenes related to children.
 The dome depicts a pelican pecking at her breast in order to feed her young with drops of her own blood, a traditional symbol of Christ's sacrifice for humanity.

-When the old hospital was being demolished in the late 1980s, the chapel was moved to its present location via a 'concrete raft' to prevent any damage en route.
+When the old hospital was being demolished in the late 1980s, the chapel was moved to its present location via a "concrete raft" to prevent any damage en route.
 The stained glass and furniture were temporarily removed for restoration and repair.
 It was reopened along with the new Variety Club Building on 14 February 1994 by Diana, Princess of Wales, then president of the hospital.